-This paleo vegan pumpkin pie has a richer and creamier pumpkin filling than your traditional pumpkin pie!
+This vegan pumpkin pie is also paleo and has a richer and creamier pumpkin filling than your traditional pumpkin pie!
 A great grain-free and gluten-free pie for Thanksgiving dessert.
 With a how-to recipe video.

 I’m SO excited about this recipe.
 I made it about a month ago and have been trying to be patient and not post it before Halloween.
 But according to the people on Instagram, it’s never too early for pumpkin pie so here we are!